All Essure units should be returned to Bayer by the end of 2019

 What is Essure?

 Essure is a permanently implanted birth control device for women (female sterilization).
 Implantation of Essure does not require a surgical incision.

 In the procedure, a health care provider places flexible inserts through the vagina and cervix and into the fallopian tubes – the tubes that carry the eggs from the ovaries to the uterus.
 Over a period of about three months, tissue forms around the inserts.
 The build-up of tissue creates a barrier that keeps sperm from reaching the eggs and prevents conception.

 Essure is a permanent form of birth control and is not intended to be removed.

 On this page:

 Women are encouraged to discuss all available sterilization and birth control options and carefully consider the benefits and risks of each, with their health care provider before deciding on the method that is right for them.

-May 15, 2019: As part of our continuing commitment to regularly communicate about Essure with patients and health care providers, the FDA updated the information on the FDA Activities: Essure webpage about medical device reports received in 2018.
-The FDA continues to post the latest information about the manufacturer’s postmarket surveillance study on the 522 study webpage.
+May 15, 2019: The FDA updated the information on the FDA Activities: Essure webpage about medical device reports received in 2018.
+The FDA continues to post the latest information about the manufacturer's postmarket surveillance study on the 522 study webpage.

 December 2018: The FDA approved a revised postmarket surveillance ("522 study") plan that extends Bayer's mandatory follow up of women enrolled in the study from three years to five years.
 The FDA provided an update related to the ongoing postmarket review of Essure, including the status of the 522 study and information about device removal from medical device reports and an ongoing post-approval study.